jtconnor/jtconnor.github.io/_posts/2022-11-05-lambroisie.md

 dishes to us or even just plugged the menu into Google translate instead of leaving us to figure things out with our phones.
 We also weren’t the only guests uncomfortable in French.
 I didn’t hear a single native French speaker among the other guests.
-L’Ambroisie is tourist-unfriendly restaurant for tourists.
+L’Ambroisie is a tourist-unfriendly restaurant for tourists.

 Later in the evening, a waiter came by to present a basket of white